kristinathabet/Assignment6InterfaceDesign/README.md

 ## Color Scheme Variations (2)
 <img width="462" alt="Screen Shot 2021-11-11 at 5 03 41 PM" src="https://user-images.githubusercontent.com/91553084/141391090-e483c4dd-b949-4e61-8c86-ad29d4dc5c35.png">

 I decided to stick with colors that can be applicable to any informative website dealing with driver's license paperwork.
 The beige color scheme variation looked a little bit outdated and not fitting for an app that is completing DMV tasks.
-The dark blue color scheme is verty clean, easy to read, and
+The dark blue color scheme is very clean, easy to read, and neutral enough to be applicable to DMV tasks.

 ## Color Contrast Check

 ## Layout Test Evidence